Japan vs Nigeria Comparison

 Nigeria Evaluation

-Nigeria leads in critical areas: • Nigeria has 3.9x higher birth rate • Nigeria has 2.4x higher land area • Nigeria has 93% higher population
+Nigeria excels in: • Nigeria has 3.9x higher birth rate • Nigeria has 2.4x higher land area • Nigeria has 93% higher population

 Overall Evaluation